c0d3z3r0/gd32f30x_firmware_library/Examples/SPI/SPI_master_transmit_slave_receive_interrupt/readme.txt

   This example is based on the GD32307C-EVAL-V1.1 board, it shows master send data and slave receive data use intterupt mode.

+  1.Modify files: main.c and gd32f30x_it.c, choose to disable CRC function.
+  #define SPI_CRC_ENABLE       0
-  After the communicate is complete,if receive data equal to send data,led2 turn on.
-If not, led2 turn off.
+  After the communication is completed, if the data received equal to the data sent, LED2 turn on, and if not, LED2 turn off.

+  2.Modify files: main.c and gd32f30x_it.c, choose to enable CRC function.
+  #define SPI_CRC_ENABLE       1
+  After the communication is completed, if the CRC checking is passed, LED2 turn on, and if not, LED2 turn off.

   Connect SPI0 NSS  PIN(PA3) to SPI2 NSS  PIN(PA4).
   Connect SPI0 SCK  PIN(PA5) to SPI2 SCK  PIN(PC10).